Roveri91/restaurants-api/README.md

 📕 Usage
 ---
-User: are created randmoly so check the DB
+User: are created randomly so check the DB

 PW: "123456" for all users